jxeer/Xeer-Web-Dev-Portfolio/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
 Color scheme: Dark grey gradient backgrounds (#1E1E1E to #2A2A2A) with white backgrounds for sections 2&4, using #A259FF for accent colors.
 Sections 1, 3, 5 (Hero, Projects, Footer) use dark gradient with subtle grey dot pattern overlay.
+Hero section includes decorative zig-zag line elements in light grey and purple.

 # System Architecture